Our Leadership – Jill J. Johnson, MBA

 - Jill is one of the first women ever inducted into the Minnesota Women Business Owners Hall of Fame

-- Twice named One of the Top Women in Finance by Finance and Commerce
+- One of the first women named to the Top Women in Finance Hall of Fame by Finance and Commerce newspaper

 - Named One of 25 Women Industry Leaders by the Minneapolis-St. Paul Business Journal